 Disabled - Tertiary

-When data is being saved or submitted, a spinning indicator may replace the Button text.
+Use when data is being saved or submitted.
+The spinning indicator will replace the Button text.

 Spinning - Primary